-Where possible, try to use your rear break for stopping purposes.
-When you use the front break, your tire might skid due to the handle bars turning, which will make controlling your bike especially hard.
+Where possible, try to use your rear brake for stopping purposes.
+When you use the front brake, your tire might skid due to the handlebars turning, which will make controlling your bike especially hard.

 Additionally, you should always ensure to wear your helmet, especially if you are riding a bike in the city.

 A headlight is a must for both day and night cycling.
 Your headlight is a reflection of your responsibility as far as safety is concerned.
 If you get on your bike at night without a headlight, you’re expecting someone else to light the way ahead so you don’t have to.
 Which makes you irresponsible and disrespectful.
-Don’t be that guy or girl.
-Instead get a headlight.
+Don’t be that type of rider; get a headlight!

 How effective is your headlight?
 Check out our post on lights to find out.

-If you are looking to get great protection from road accidents and want to protect yourself from other dangers, it is important that you start using a bike bell for your bike.
+If you are looking to get great protection from road accidents and want to protect yourself from other dangers, you must start using a bike bell for your bike.

 They are also just as important to be used in a group ride.
 With many different bikes present in one group, there is a high probability that someone might not notice someone else.